 Doctor Alastair Birtles does not believe the Minkes recognize him.
 I am not so sure; they are obviously curious, intelligent creatures.
 If he can identify them, I think they can remember him; they indeed stayed around even when Alastair was the only person left in the water.
 I personally believe Strumpet was showing her pleasure at seeing him again.

-There are two species of Minke Whales; the Northern Minke Whale/Common Minke Whale (Balaenoptera acutorostrata) and the slightly larger Antarctic Minke Whale/Southern Minke Whale.
+There are two species of Minke Whales: the Northern Minke Whale/Common Minke Whale (Balaenoptera acutorostrata) and the slightly larger Antarctic Minke Whale/Southern Minke Whale.
 (Balaenoptera bonaerensis).
 Dwarf Minke Whales are believed to be a subspecies of the Common Minke Whale and are found in the Southern Hemisphere.
-A baleen whale, Dwarf Minke Whales, are the 2nd smallest whale, the Pygmy Whale being the smallest.
+A baleen whale, Dwarf Minke Whales are the second smallest whale, the Pygmy Whale being the smallest.

-The whale encounters are indescribable, magnificent, more than anything I could have hoped for….. and I was hoping for a lot.
+The whale encounters are indescribable and magnificent, more than anything I could have hoped for….. and I was hoping for a lot.

 I also have moments listening to Alastair speak so genuinely.
 His approach to conservation has inspired me.
-The research is important – the animal more important.
-He also understands the importance of managing tourism around these encounters and has set guidelines to ensure a positive experience for both animal and human.
+The research is important – the animal is more important.
+He also understands the importance of managing tourism around these encounters and has set guidelines to ensure a positive experience for both animals and humans.
 He is a gentle man, with an enormous reverence for all that this wonderful planet has to offer.

-Licenced snorkel and dive tours with Dwarf Minke Whales
+Licensed Snorkel and Dive Tours with Dwarf Minke Whales

 My advice to anyone wanting to experience an interaction with these curious baleens is to book early.
 Only a few operators are licensed to conduct snorkel and dive tours to swim with the Dwarf Minke Whales.
 There is plenty to see on the liveaboards for both snorkellers and divers.
 I could not fault Mike Ball Dive Expeditions and have booked a year ahead for their Turtle Spectacular.